 Because of the Prohibition, positions previously occupied by sorcerers were replaced by Beast-Human mercenaries, whose magical abilities did not stem from demon spirits nor the strictly regulated holy spirits.
 This trend brought many Beast-Humans who previously preferred to keep their distance from humans a change of heart, and an influx of Beast-Humans into human settlements was experienced by large and small nations alike.

 The existence of spiritual entities in Maelstrom is common knowledge to the inhabitants of the Mortal Realms and an integral part of everyday life.
 Most people who are not magically inclined cannot sense, see, or hear spirits, but with the help of a skilled medium, a sorcerer or an artifact, anyone can be shown these spirits.
 Through records of documented communication with immortal spirits, or, in rare cases, actual immortals, humans were able to learn more about the spirits that inhabit other planes.
 However, knowledge gained this way is incomplete and sometimes inaccurate.
-Although humans revere and worship these immortals, part of their reverance hinges on faith and belief.
+Although humans revere and worship these immortals, part of their reverence hinges on faith and belief.

 Most humans worship the immortal spirits from the Overworld--holy spirits, following the Church of Catharsis.
 The church welcomes humans of all backgrounds: the rich, the poor, magic users and non-users alike.
-Many of the followers are themselves sorcerers, Demon magic users, as demon magic has never been widely branded as evil until the wars preceeding the Prohibition.
+Many of the followers are themselves sorcerers, Demon magic users, as demon magic has never been widely branded as evil until the wars preceding the Prohibition.
 The worship represents gratefulness towards the phoenix Auresque: the Goddess of the Overworld who sacrificed herself for the Mortal Realms to put an end to the Catharsis.

 There is a small group of humans--almost entirely composed of sorcerers--who dedicate themselves to the Demon Lords.
 The order is more often considered a research group than a religious order, since they spend most of their time seeking knowledge about these virtually unknown Demon Lords.